suryachereddy/bookreviews/README.md

 # Project 1

-Web Programming with Python and JavaScript
+This project is made for the Harvard C50's Web Programming with Python and JavaScript course from edx.org